 This policy is one of inclusion.
-We aim to ensure that partnership working is supportive of the diverse communities within Brentwood and will continue to support those with protected characteristics as identified in the Equality Act 2010.
+We aim to ensure that partnership working is supportive of the different communities within Brentwood.
+Our residents and businesses deserve us to be working within the very best partnerships, delivering positive outcomes, in the most cost effective way possible.

-The public expect that the Council will work within the very best partnerships, delivering positive outcomes that they value, in the most cost effective way possible.
-Supporting our staff to achieve this, Brentwood Borough Council's Partnership Policy sets out the Council's broad approach to working in partnership and details how this important means of delivering services will be managed.
+Supporting our staff to achieve this, Brentwood Borough Council's Partnership Policy and Procedures sets out the Council's broad approach to working in partnership and details how this important means of delivering services will be managed.